MathOnco/NeoPredPipe/README.md

                         job.
   -r, --cleanrun        Specify this alone with no other options to clean-up a
                         run.
 Be careful that you mean to do this!!
+  -p, --preponly        Prep files only without running neoantigen
+                        predictions.
+The prediction step takes the most time.

 Required arguments:
   -I VCFDIR             Input vcf file directory location.
 Example: -I
                         ./Example/input_vcfs/
   -H HLAFILE            HLA file for vcf patient samples.
   -o OUTPUTDIR          Output Directory Path
+  -n OUTNAME            Name of the output file for neoantigen predictions

 Post Processing Options:
   -pp                   Flag to perform post processing.
 Default=True.
-  -m                    Specifies if the vcf is a multiregion sample.
-Default:
-                        False.
   -c COLREGIONS [COLREGIONS ...]
-                        Columns of regions within vcf that are not normal within a multiregion vcf file.
-0 is normal in test samples.
-Can handle different number of regions per vcf file.
+                        Columns of regions within vcf that are not normal within a multiregion vcf file after the format field.
+                        Example: 0 is normal in test samples, tumor are the other columns.
+Program can handle different number of regions per vcf file.
   -a                    Flag to not filter neoantigen predictions and keep all
                         regardless of prediction value.
-  -t                    Flag to turn off summary table.
+  -t                    Flag to turn off a neoantigen burden summary table.
+                        Default=True.
 ```

 ## Input files